Gildas-GH/epi/README.md

 ## Install it on your own server

 If you don't want to use the online version, you can install EPI on your own server.
-It requires Python 3.5+ (tested on Python 3.5.3 and 3.6.1), pip and git.
+It requires Python 3.5+ (tested on Python 3.5.3 and 3.6.1), pip, git and [youtube-dl](http://rg3.github.io/youtube-dl/download.html).
 ### Steps :
 - Clone the repository : ``git clone https://github.com/Gildas-GH/epi``
 - Install requirements : ``pip3 install -r requirements.txt``